 In an era long since gone, our nation’s once ubiquitous shopping centers, strip malls, and brick-and-mortar stores dotted the landscape in a fashion that was both pervasive and predictable.
 It was said that you could travel to almost any destination within the continental United States and see the same collection of well-known large department stores distributed about with an ordered regularity.

 This produced, in, most places a homogenized familiarity, though the distinct features of the landscape might differ – a backdrop of clear blue skies and crisp snow-capped mountain ranges might exist behind a retail chain in one location, and a desert moon and cactus flowers might be found in another.

-Today, as online shopping continues to increase, the ways in which we acquire new things is becoming more like the days of the Sears & Roebuck catalogs of the late Victorian age.
+Today, as online retail shopping continues to increase, the ways in which we acquire new things is becoming more like the days of the Sears & Roebuck catalogs of the late Victorian age.
 People in far-flung reaches of the country can pick things out, make their payment, and after a set period of time, a package will arrive in the mail.

 This runs counter to the conveniences our culture was accustomed to in the 1970s, 80s, and 90s when you could drive a short distance to the mall and walk out with an armful of shopping bags.
 Instead, purchases are made via the internet with an air of expectation, and once again, the post office is a source of great excitement.